Skip to content

 ARTICLE SECTIONS

-Keep dental and medical benefit costs covered their own benefit plans.
+Keep dental and medical benefit costs covered under their own benefit plans.

 Differentiate medical devices from drugs covered.